akash-siv/Blog_Posts/Spark Installation and Setup Tutorial.md

 ---

-This structured guide should help you easily follow through each step of setting up Spark and running your job with Hadoop and HDFS.
+This structured guide should help you easily follow through each step of setting up Spark and running your job with Hadoop and HDFS with YARN.